ADarko22/MyHelloWorldDockerized/README.md

 1) logout from docker: `docker logout`
 2) delete config.json: `rm ~/.docker/config.json`
 3) restart docker: `service docker restart`
-4login into docker using your docker.io credentials: `docker login docker.io`
+4) login into docker using your docker.io credentials: `docker login docker.io`

-TODO:
-    1) CLEAN UP description
-    2) document creation of private REPO
-    3) describe the Dockerfile and the assembly.xml used by dockerfile-maven-plugin
-    4) describe authentication used for dockerfile-maven-plugin
-    5) describe deploy instruction

-    add hello world that listen on a PORT that is configured from a command line arg add hello world that listen on a PORT that is configured from an xml file passed through command line arg
+## Run

+todo illustarte how to use docker do pull and run the app!

+todo extra -> specify how to set ENV VARS and pass argument!